mostlikelee/mydocs/PIV.md

 Make sure certificates on the card are trusted
 Key: checkCertificateTrust
-Type: ?
+Type: Int
+Options:
+0 - no certificate trust needed
+1 - certificate trust on, no revocation check
+2 - certificate trust on, soft revocation
+	(will allow you to unlock if cannot CRL or OCSP)
+3 - certificate trust on, hard revocation
+	(will lock if cannot CRL or OCSP)

-Restrict user account to a single smart card, as opposed to multiple users on 1 account.
-Doesn't affect current pairings
+Restrict user account to a single smart card, as opposed to multiple users on 1 account (maybe Tier2 technicians accessing a local account) Doesn't affect current pairings
 Key: OneCardPerUser
 Type: Bool